sordinho/Group-J---Digital-Student-Record/UseCases/UseCaseStory2.md

 ### Extensions
-- 1 Teacher has access credentials.
+- 1.a Teacher has access credentials.
+- 4.a teacher refreshes the page before clicking confirm button
+- 4.b teacher doesn't click on confirm button
+- 5.a the DB is busy
+- 5.a.1 there's a error message and the topics are not registered